dnsjava/dnsjava/README.md

 Java versions from 1.4 to 8 can load DNS service providers at runtime.
-The functionality was [removed in JDK 9](https://bugs.openjdk.java.net/browse/JDK-8134577), a replacement is [requested](https://bugs.openjdk.java.net/browse/JDK-8192780), but so far has not been implemented.
+The functionality was [removed in JDK 9](https://bugs.openjdk.java.net/browse/JDK-8134577), a replacement is [requested](https://bugs.openjdk.java.net/browse/JDK-8192780), but so far only a [proposal](https://bugs.openjdk.java.net/browse/JDK-8263693) has been defined.

 To load the dnsjava service provider, build dnsjava on JDK 8 and set the system property: